UML-Cyber-Security/CCDC_Practice_Infrastructure/Linux/Kubernetes/Kubernetes.md

     sudo yum -y install vault

 ### Deploying Vault Internally

+We will use helm, but we need to change some chart values first.
+Create a file called vault-helm-values.yml and add the following info,

+    server:
+      # We are doing standalone because its more secure than Dev and HA requires atleast 5 nodes, we only have 3.
+      standalone:
+        enabled: true
+        config: |
+          ui = true

+          listener "tcp" {
+            tls_disable = 1
+            address = "[::]:8200"
+            cluster_address = "[::]:8201"
+          }
+          storage "file" {
+            path = "/vault/data"
+          }

+      service:
+        enabled: true

+      # This is the most important part, you MUST supply an existing storageclass, for example an NFS share you set up for this to work.
+Also make sure the accessMode is matching the shares accessmode.
+In this example, my csi-nfs-1 storageClass is the nfs share from ### Installing CSI driver for NFS Storage above.
+      dataStorage:
+        enabled: true
+        size: 10Gi
+        storageClass: csi-nfs-1
+        accessMode: ReadWriteMany

+    ui:
+      enabled: true
+      serviceType: LoadBalancer

+Now we need to unseal the vault.
+Whether you have 1 pod or multiple running vault, just choose one.
+Then run the following command with the chosen pod.

+    kubectl exec -ti vault-0 -- vault operator init

+This will have the following output.

+    Unseal Key 1: MBFSDepD9E6whREc6Dj+k3pMaKJ6cCnCUWcySJQymObb
+    Unseal Key 2: zQj4v22k9ixegS+94HJwmIaWLBL3nZHe1i+b/wHz25fr
+    Unseal Key 3: 7dbPPeeGGW3SmeBFFo04peCKkXFuuyKc8b2DuntA4VU5
+    Unseal Key 4: tLt+ME7Z7hYUATfWnuQdfCEgnKA2L173dptAwfmenCdf
+    Unseal Key 5: vYt9bxLr0+OzJ8m7c7cNMFj7nvdLljj0xWRbpLezFAI9

+    Initial Root Token: s.zJNwZlRrqISjyBHFMiEca6GF

+    Vault initialized with 5 key shares and a key threshold of 3.
+Please securely distribute the key shares printed above.
+When the Vault is re-sealed, restarted, or stopped, you must supply at least 3 of these keys to unseal it before it can start servicing requests.

+    Vault does not store the generated root key.
+Without at least 3 keys to reconstruct the root key, Vault will remain permanently sealed!

+    It is possible to generate new unseal keys, provided you have a quorum of existing unseal keys shares.
+See "vault operator rekey" for more information.

+In this case, it says the unseal threshold is 3 keys.
+So using 3 unique keys from the 5 given above, run the following commands.
+(The only thing you are changing is the vault-0 name for what pod you used, and the Unseal Key # to use 3 different keys.)

+    kubectl exec -ti vault-0 -- vault operator unseal # ...
+Unseal Key 1
+    kubectl exec -ti vault-0 -- vault operator unseal # ...
+Unseal Key 2
+    kubectl exec -ti vault-0 -- vault operator unseal # ...
+Unseal Key 3

+Check that your vault pod is correctly running now, then head over to the UI to log in.
+It will ask for a token, which is the *Initial Root Token* from above.
+To find it where it is running, you should check your services and look for whatever IP your loadbalancer gave it (Or whatever method you used)

+    kubectl get services

 TODO Redeploy cluster to accomodate changed IPs
 ### Steps to change IP of Kubernetes Host machine